vishnushiri02/SARS-Cov2/notes/Work_documented.md

   - In total there are 1628 unique lingeages which includes variants also.
 Running the mapping algorithm on this gives 715 lineages mapped to 16 variants and 913 lineages getting mapped to 531 lineages which includes Unknown.

   > If muation list is obtained using the outbreakinfo function getMutationsByLineage then the results vary for the non-variant lineages.
 912(without unknown) lineages gets mapped to 676 lineages.
 This is present in assigning_the_unassigned.RMD

-> There were some inconsistencies in the Date entries (only year no months or year and month an no date) such entries were removed.
-> On the course of doing this it was identified that the number of entries that was downloaded for each countries do not exactly match the numbers in ```Work/Data_Analysis/chosen_ten_country_submission.csv``` excluding few countries.
-> After removing the inconsistent date entries the numbers(downloaded and number in file) for India match.
-> The inconsistencies are reported in the file ```Work/Data_Analysis/inconsistencies_in_data.numbers```.
-> The number of downloaded entries are more than then numbers in file.
-> After looking into it, it was observed that there were few more entries added to these countries and months in the time gap(around a week) between the compiling ```Work/Data_Analysis/chosen_ten_country_submission.csv``` and downloading data. [[Work_documented.checking inconsistencies]]

 ## Frequency computation